-Monitoring Details:

-Delivery of the Trust's savings, and any unintended consequences impacting any group(s), will be monitored through the Operational Commissioning Group and Children's Trust Partnership Governance Group, the formally agreed and constituted contract monitoring and management mechanisms.
+Monitoring Details: Delivery will be monitored through the Board and related governance processes, including through the Operational Commissioning Group and Children's Trust Partnership Governance Group, the formally agreed and constituted contract monitoring and management mechanisms.
+Quarterly monitoring through the Children's Trust Equalities Executive Group which reports to the Trust's Executive Leadership Team and the Board.
 Monitoring will make full use of KPIs and Quality Assurance findings in relation to service users and staff in order to monitor both impacts and the effectiveness of mitigations, amending these as necessary.
-There will be a review and refresh of this EIA and the identified impact and mitigation measures by the end of June 2025.

-Monitoring Officer Email:
+There will be a review and refresh of this EIA and the identified impact and mitigation measures by the end of June 2025 when the full nature of the measures needed to deliver within the proposed reduced Trust Contract sum are known.
+At that point, gaps in existing data will also be addressed.
+Of particular interest is locality level data breakdown- we will attempt to obtain data at locality/ward level to further inform the process of refocusing and targeting support and resources available to areas and communities most in need.
+Monitoring Officer Email: Adrian.Weissenbruch@birmingham.gov.uk

-Adrian.Weissenbruch@birmingham.gov.uk